rgutierrez1014/exercise-tracker-app/README.md

     API_BASE_URL: <public backend service url>
 ```

-For the backend service (place both in `backend`), you will need to define the following:
+For the backend service (place both files in `backend`), you will need to define the following:

 ```
 # in .env file: